keptn/keptn.github.io/content/docs/0.5.0/usecases/onboard-carts-service/index.md

 <details><summary>**Option 2:** Create a new project with Git upstream</summary>
 <p>

 To configure a Git upstream for this use case, the Git user (`--git-user`), an access token (`--git-token`), and the remote URL (`--git-remote-url`) are required.
-If you miss one of the requirements, go to [select Git-based upstream](../../manage/project/#select-git-based-upstream) where instructions for GitHub, GitLab, and Bitbucket are provided.
+If a requirement is not met, go to [select Git-based upstream](../../manage/project/#select-git-based-upstream) where instructions for GitHub, GitLab, and Bitbucket are provided.

 ```console
 keptn create project sockshop --shipyard=./shipyard.yaml --git-user=GIT_USER --git-token=GIT_TOKEN --git-remote-url=GIT_REMOTE_URL